 Regularly Change the Water

-You can also add flower food or floral preservative to the water each time you refill the vase.
-This can help eke out a little more time for enjoying your coneflower stems.
+You can also add flower food or floral preservatives to the water each time you refill the vase.
+This can help eke out more time to enjoy your coneflower stems.

-For more tips on how to prolong the life of freshly-cut flowers, check out our comprehensive guide.
+For more tips on how to prolong the life of freshly-cut flowers, check out our fresh cut flower care guide.

 Keep Your Vase Out of the Sunlight